Lets Play / Twitch Plays Pokémon Emerald

 After 20 days, 21 hours, 56 minutes and 103

 attempts, mere 3 hours before running out of timenote

 , A finally managed to defeat Wallace and became a Hoenn Champion.
 Emerald

 was promptly followed by Twitch Plays Pokémon FireRed

-- For the archived progress of the game, go here.
+for the archived progress of the game, or here

-- There is a recap page found here.
+for live updates.
+There is also a recap page, found here

 Twitch Plays Pokémon Emerald contains examples of: